darthbutcher/WebhookDataReceiver/README.md

 ## Join my discord server: https://discord.gg/BthYK68

 ### This bot requires intermediate knowledge of discord and bots.
 This is **not** for a beginner user.

-(This is a work in progress guide.
-This bot is still technically in Beta as well)
+## This project is in Beta.
+So you will see errors at some point.

 # Installation:
 ### 1: `git clone https://github.com/RussellG89/Pokebot.git` to desired location or download the zip and unzip.